Autumn Rowe: Vocal coaching

-In 2012 Rowe became vocal coach on Fox's The X Factor USA, where she coached and wrote for acts such as Fifth Harmony, Beatrice Miller and Carly Rose Sonenclar.
+In 2012.
+Rowe became vocal coach on Fox's The X Factor USA, where she coached and wrote for acts such as Fifth Harmony, Beatrice Miller and Carly Rose Sonenclar.
 From 2013 to 2017, Rowe was a vocal coach for NBC's America's Got Talent.
-Between season 8 to season 12, she was the only vocal coach on the show.
+In seasons 8-12, she was the only vocal coach on the show.
 During these seasons, she worked with winners Darci Lynne and Grace VanderWaal.

-Stepping away from vocal coaching on TV talent shows, Rowe was invited to judge on various song writing competitions, including the Music Is the Universal Cure Song competition and the Ascap Peggy Lee Songwriter Competition.
+Stepping away from vocal coaching on televised talent shows, Rowe was invited to judge on various songwriting competitions, including the Music Is the Universal Cure Song competition and the ASCAP Peggy Lee Songwriter Competition.

 Activism

-As a coach and advocate for artists and songwriters, Rowe took the position of co-director for the Corona Virus Songwriter Emergency Relief Fund in 2020, offering grants to support songwriters through the pandemic.
+As a coach and advocate for artists and songwriters, Rowe took the position of co-director for the Coronavirus Songwriter Emergency Relief Fund in 2020, offering grants to support songwriters through the pandemic.

-As a Black and Jewish songwriter, Rowe later began to use her social platform for activism, with a primary focus on the fight against racism and antisemitism, telling BBC Newsbeat in June 2020; "The fact is I am a black person, I can also be a Jewish person, I can also be a woman and a vegan, but no matter what, you can't take away from me that I'm a black person and you cannot take away my experience."
+As a half-Black/Jewish songwriter, Rowe later began to use her social platform for activism, with a primary focus on the fight against racism and antisemitism, telling BBC Newsbeat in June 2020; "The fact is I am a black person, I can also be a Jewish person, I can also be a woman and a vegan, but no matter what, you can't take away from me that I'm a black person and you cannot take away my experience."
 In the same article, Rowe calls upon her fellow industry colleagues to play their role in the fight against all kinds of racism, stating; "as artists and writers, we have a way to communicate to the entire world – we have the platform of music – it's a universal language."
-Around the same time, Rowe joined songwriter Jocelyn Alice to create an internet show called The Conversation, a show which discusses the personal experiences of racism within friendships and also the music industry.
+Around the same time, Rowe joined songwriter Jocelyn Alice to create a webshow called The Conversation, a show which discusses the personal experiences of racism within friendships and also the music industry.

 Style and influences

-Rowe grew up listening to DJs through her bedroom window in the South Bronx.
+Rowe grew up listening to DJs through her bedroom window in the southside of Bronx.
 "There was always music around me," Rowe expressed.
 Her prized possession was her mother's music collection, which she would listen to daily.

 Rowe has cited Stevie Wonder, Michael Jackson, Mariah Carey, Massive Attack, Everything but the Girl, Kanye West, Hozier, Muse and TLC as her inspirations.
 She described her musical taste as being diverse.
 Rowe stated that she enjoys "emotive lyrics and music that makes you feel something whether it's in the club or in your heart."

 Personal life

-Rowe is of Jewish heritage.
-Rowe married Even Stenvold Tysse in Norway in 2019 and currently lives in Los Angeles.
-Outside of music, Rowe is a fan of animals, cooking and vintage clothes.
-Rowe says, "I have to go to the zoo in every country I’m in, I enjoy cooking and finding vintage clothing gems in random shops.
+Rowe married Even Stenvold Tysse in Norway, Europe in 2019 and currently lives in Los Angeles, CA. Outside of music, Rowe is a fan of animals, cooking and vintage clothes.
+Rowe says, "I have to go to the zoo in every country I'm in, I enjoy cooking and finding vintage clothing gems in random shops.
 I would really love to meet a sloth if that matters at all."